 TOP TIP: Don't be disheartened if your approach doesn't yield instant results, no shares doesn't necessarily mean no activity, with data security and privacy hot topics more and more people are sharing content privately.

-Finally, treat each campaign as a learning exercise, take the things that work and repeat them in your next campaign.
+Finally, treat each campaign as a learning exercise, take the things that work and repeat them in your next social media campaign.